 Chimborazo is the largest mountain in Ecuador and its 6,310 meters (20,565 ft) height on the equatorial line makes its summit the closest point to the sun on Earth.
-Our experienced high-altitude mountain guides are certified with the Ministry of Environment and Tourism to work inside Chimborazo National Park as well as ASEGUIM, the national mountain climbing association of Ecuador.
+Our experienced high-altitude mountain guides are certified by the Ministry of Environment and Tourism to work inside Chimborazo National Park as well as ASEGUIM, the national mountain climbing association of Ecuador.

 Training for Chimborazo: Chimborazo is a difficult climb but it’s not a complete technical climb and most of the ascent is a steep trek up the side of the mountain.
 Nevertheless, we seriously recommend climbers take a look at ways to acclimatized for Chimborazo prior to starting the expedition by either taking on smaller mountains such as Carihuazo or Cotopaxi or spending time at altitude.